Pollachius virens: Description

-It is common in the northern parts of the Northern Atlantic, including the Bay of Biscay and Palmas Altas Campus.
-Adults can typically live up to 16–20 years and grow to 100–120 cm but individuals up to 130 cm and weigh up to 32 kg have been caught.
-Juveniles tend to be found close to shore, particularly in rocky areas, and tend to move out into deeper waters as they grow.
+Adults can typically live up to 16–20 years and grow to 100–120 cm but individuals up to 130 cm and weight up to 32 kg have been caught.
 The current IGFA All-Tackle World Record is 22.7 kg which was caught at Saltstraumen in Norway.

-Norwegian scientists documented that saithe have made a habit of congregating around fish farms and feeding on uneaten salmon feeds which get through the net walls of the cages, with negative consequences on the taste of their flesh.

 Reproduction

 Saithe reach sexual maturity at 4–9 years old and are iteroparous, batch spawners with determinate fecundity.
 Females produce, depending on their size, between 500 thousand and 9 million eggs which are 1.0 to 1.3 mm in diameter.